 There are seven Special Treatment Areas (STAs) identified in the City's 1996 General Plan.
 STAs were identified as areas that have significant potential for new development or redevelopment or require special planning attention.
 Special Treatment Area I is implemented by the Downtown Village Specific Plan (DVSP) and requires minimum densities up 25-45 units per acre.
 The DVSP area is a traditional downtown commercial district located around the intersection of Broadway and Lemon Grove Avenue.
 A mix of retail and office uses presently dominates this area, but some multiple family residences are also situated there.
 The DVSP includes objective development standards for structures.
 Mixed-use developments and expected projects have achieved densities that are more than double the minimum densities.
 Figure 53 lists three approved projects within the DVSP, two of which have been constructed and one is currently under construction.
-The Celsius (I and II) and Citronica projects were both able to successfully combine parcels that were less than 1⁄2 acre into a development site during the prior planning period.
-Existing policies and procedures that allow deviations from development standards through a Planned Development Permit (see earlier discussion on permits and processing) proved successful and allowed the projects to be approved.
+The Celsius (I and II) and Citronica projects were both able to successfully combine parcels that were less than 1⁄2 acre into a development standards through a Planned Development Permit (see earlier discussion on permits and processing) proved successful and allowed the projects to be approved.